dwelden/Azure-DataFactory-ADF-Snowflake-Connector/Readme.md

 <img src="https://raw.githubusercontent.com/NickAkincilar/Snowflake-Azure-DataFactory-Connector/master/images/Credentials_Static.png" alt="drawing" width="500"/>

+  # HOW TO INSTALL & CONFIGURE?

+Typical usage would be to place this at the end of a data pipeline and issue a copy command from Snowflake once Data Factory generates data files in an Azure blob storage.

-# Setup (Part 1) - Create Snowflake Azure Function
+## Setup (Part 1) - Create Snowflake Azure Function